puls369ar/fountain-overview/diary.md

-## [27.09.2024][21:22]
+## [27.09.2024]
-Often new contracts are created with this style `IUniswapV2Pair(pair).initialize(token0, token1);` reminds me of InstanceFactory OOP pattern.
+* [21:22] - Often new contracts are created with this style `IUniswapV2Pair(pair).initialize(token0, token1);` reminds me of InstanceFactory OOP pattern.

-## [28.09.2024][17:15]
+## [28.09.2024]
-Finished learning `UniswapV2Factory` main functionality.
-New solidity style is involved, still other features to learn in the contract
+* [17:15] - Finished learning `UniswapV2Factory` main functionality.
+New solidity
+style is involved, still other features to learn in the contract

-## [29.09.2024][19:30]
+## [29.09.2024]
-I realized that I can’t learn common Uniswap functionality in 2 days if I try to interpret each function’s code line by line.
+* [19:30] - I realized that I can’t learn common Uniswap functionality in 2 days if I try to interpret each function’s code line by line.
 So I divide learning into two levels of complexity, and study the context in a parallel way in order
     L2: Descriptively understand what does the function for the system, what are the inputs and outputs (priority)
     L1: Open the blackbox.
 Research how code(usually repetitive) works inside functions

-## [20:42]
-It was a bad idea to explain learned functionality in the code witth comments.
+* [20:42] - It was a bad idea to explain learned functionality in the code with comments.
 Better migrate them to the `.md` files and collect everything alltogether in git repo.

 ## [29.09.2024][23:32]
 Finished high L2 level research of UniswapV2Router02